 The English custom of the elite in society passing months in London rather than their country homes began somewhere in the 17th century and continued to dominate the culture until well after WWI.
 Roughly coinciding with the sitting of Parliament, the official Season launched in earnest after Easter and ran until August when Parliament adjourned.
 The purpose was originally a time for the aristocracy and landed gentry to gather in Town to discuss politics and workings of State, but quickly evolved into a period of socialization and entertainment.

 Events such as The Derby and the Royal Ascot horse races were essential to attend.
 Strolling or riding along the promenade Rotten Row in Hyde Park was on every agenda during the cooler afternoon.
 Balls and private parties occurred nightly at dozens of places, and invitations were coveted.
 Intimate gatherings known as salons were hosted by glittering members of the ton, the elite mingling with artists and scientists in lively discussions.
-Additionally there were concerts, operas, or stage plays at theatres all over Town.
+Additionally there were concerts, operas, or stage plays at theaters all over Town.

 The point was to see and be seen!
 Not a day or night was wasted, especially if you were young and/or unmarried.